kishoremongar/nextjs-14-setup/README.md

 # Next App Setup

-This setup uses pre-commit hook with the help of husky to run lint and test before committing.
+This setup is for Next 14 app router and uses pre-commit hook with the help of husky to run lint and test before committing.
 Also additionally commitlint is used to check commit message.

 # Run `npm install` to install dependencies